LZ 127 Graf Zeppelin: Round-the-world flight (1929)

 American newspaper publisher William Randolph Hearst's media empire paid half the cost of the project to fly Graf Zeppelin around the world, with four staff on the flight: Lady Hay Drummond-Hay, Karl von Wiegand, Australian explorer Hubert Wilkins, and cameraman Robert Hartmann.
 Drummond-Hay became the first woman to circumnavigate the world by air.
 (Note: A semidocumentary film titled Farewell was released in 2009 which featured much of Hartmann's newsreel footage of her.
 The film was later aired on BBC under the title Around The World by Zeppelin.)

 Hearst stipulated that the flight in August 1929 officially start and finish at Lakehurst.
 Round-the-world tickets were sold for almost $3000, but most participants had their costs paid for them.
 The flight's expenses were offset by the carriage of souvenir mail between Lakehurst, Friedrichshafen, Tokyo, and Los Angeles.
 A US franked letter flown on the whole trip from Lakehurst to Lakehurst required $3.55 in postage.

 Graf Zeppelin set off from Lakehurst on 8 August, heading eastwards.
 The ship refuelled at Friedrichshafen, then continued across Eastern Europe and the Soviet Union to Tokyo.
+On 19 August, LZ 127 arrived in Tokyo.

 After five days at a former German airship shed that had been removed from Jüterbog and rebuilt at Kasumigaura Naval Air Station, Graf Zeppelin continued across the Pacific to California.
 Eckener delayed crossing the coast at San Francisco's Golden Gate so as to come in near sunset for aesthetic effect.
 The ship landed at Mines Field in Los Angeles, completing the first ever nonstop flight across the Pacific Ocean.
 The takeoff from Los Angeles was difficult because of high temperatures and an inversion layer.
 To lighten the ship, six crew and some cargo were sent on to Lakehurst by aeroplane.
 The airship suffered minor damage from a tail strike and barely cleared electricity cables at the edge of the field.
 The Graf Zeppelin arrived back at Lakehurst from the west on the morning of 29 August, three weeks after it had departed to the east.

 Flying time for the four Lakehurst to Lakehurst legs was 12 days, 12 hours, and 13 minutes; the entire circumnavigation (including stops) took 21 days, 5 hours, and 31 minutes to cover 33234 km.
 It was the fastest circumnavigation of the globe at the time.

 Eckener became the tenth recipient and the third aviator to be awarded the Gold Medal of the National Geographic Society, which he received on 27 March 1930 at the Washington Auditorium.
 Before returning to Germany, Eckener met President Herbert Hoover, and successfully lobbied the US Postmaster General for a special three-stamp issue (C-13, 14 & 15) for mail to be carried on the Europe-Pan American flight due to leave Germany in mid-May.
 Germany issued a commemorative coin celebrating the circumnavigation.